BlinkTagInc/gtfs-to-html/README.md

 ### noDropoffSymbol

 {String} The symbol used to indicate that no drop off is available at a stop.
 Defaults to `‡`.
+To avoid having this symbol used in timetables, set it to `null`.

 ```
     "noDropoffSymbol": "‡"